PaulinaGacek/App-programming-language/doc/doc.md

 SET MyScope::zmienna2 AS 100;
 ```
 ### _Comments_
-As in other languages, in APP user has the option of using comments that can be created using the structure below.
+As in other languages, in APP user has the possibility of using comments that can be created using the structure below.
 ```
 /* ... */
 ```